kajetanjasztal/matrix-tracer/README.md

 Most SVG outputs in QRcode generators treat each black cell as an individual rectangle.
-This causes anti-aliasing issue on shared edges, resulting in single-pixel gray lines sepparating neighbouring cells.
+This causes anti-aliasing issue on shared edges, resulting in single-pixel gray lines separating adjacent cells.
 This implementation solves this issue and should also result in smaller output file size.

 ## This implementation